matrix-org/matrix-spec-proposals/proposals/4140-delayed-events-futures.md

 }
 ```

-Working with futures is the same with this alternative.
+Working with delayed events is the same with this alternative.
 This means,

-- `GET /_matrix/client/v1/futures` getting running futures
+- `GET /_matrix/client/v1/delayed_events` getting running delayed events
-- `POST /_matrix/client/v1/update_future` to canceling, restarting and sending futures
+- `POST /_matrix/client/v1/delayed_events` to canceling, restarting and sending delayed events

 uses the exact same endpoints.
-Also the behaviour of the homeserver on when to invalidate the futures is identical except, that
+Also the behaviour of the homeserver on when to invalidate the delayed events is identical except, that
 we don't need the error code `409` anymore since the events are sent as a batch and there cannot be
-an action future without a timeout future.
+an action delayed event without a timeout delayed event.

 #### EventId template variable

 It would be useful to be able to send redactions and edits as one HTTP request.
-This would handle the cases where the futures need to reference the `send_now` event.
+This would handle the cases where the delayed events need to reference the `send_now` event.
-For instance, sending a self-destructing message where the redaction timeout future needs
+For instance, sending a self-destructing message where the redaction timeout delayed events needs
 to reference the event to redact.

 For this reason, template variables are introduced that are only valid in `Future` events.